 - must have an employee in every organization who is in charge of the company’s regulatory compliance.

-- Increased liability of EU Authorized Representative along with the manufacturer.
+- Increased liability of EU Authorised Representative along with the manufacturer.

 - Article 10(4) of the MDR increased requirements for OBL manufactures.
 Annexes II and III make OBL have their own full-fledged technical file.